 Despite the growth of the past 19 years, growth is not our focus; growth has been a by-product of the firm doing what we do and doing it well; we recognise the importance of “sticking to the knitting”, to use another mantra of Pat’s, and our focus is to continually get better at what we do thereby surpassing client expectations.

 Our business is about people, be it our clients or our staff; ‘respect’, be it self-respect or respect for each other, is a critical factor when people are involved and we approach every day with this in mind; our reputation of being a firm that is good to deal with among our clients and peers is one of which we are very proud.

 The world is changing as are the needs of clients; “stand still and the world will pass you by” is particularly true in the case of technology.
-Rather than viewing this as a threat, we see it as an opportunity and have been investing heavily in IT systems, LEAN processes and Education throughout 2015 and 2016 to stay ahead of the curve with a view to being best placed to offer clients a quicker and more cost effective solution for their legal requirements.
+Rather than viewing this as a threat, we see it as an opportunity and have been investing heavily in IT systems, LEAN processes and Education over the last number of years to stay ahead of the curve with a view to being best placed to offer clients a quicker and more cost effective solution for their legal requirements.

-Whilst there is a lot of uncertainty globally at present, we have confidence in our clients and in our ability to get the most out of all we have learned on the journey so far, so as to provide the best possible service to our clients; we look forward to the future with cautious optimism and we welcome the new opportunities and client relationships the future will bring.
+Whilst there continues to be uncertainty globally at present, we have confidence in our clients and in our ability to get the most out of all we have learned on the journey so far, so as to provide the best possible service to our clients; we look forward to the future with cautious optimism and we welcome the new opportunities and client relationships the future will bring.